Dark Sky Trails for Stargazing and Night Hiking

 Mauna Kea, Hawaii

 Mauna Kea, a dormant volcano in Hawaii, is renowned for its clear skies and high altitude.
 Hiking routes here demand a serious commitment, starting from the Mauna Kea Visitor Information Station.
 The summit, standing at 13,796 feet above sea level, provides breathtaking views of the stars.
-Temperatures drop significantly, so warm clothing is essential.
+Temperatures drop significantly, so warm clothing is essential—I’m talking layers you wouldn’t expect to need in Hawaii.

 Jasper National Park, Canada